tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 And in addition:
 -> imguistring:				a string class based on ImVector<char>.
 It does not support iterators, but has many methods that std::string has: thus it can be used to replace std::string in many algorithms.
 -> imguihelper:				currently it just has: OpenWithDefaultApplication(...) that should work with urls, folders and files.

+Tip: every single imgui "widget" addon listd above can be excluded by defining at the project level something like: NO_IMGUIFILESYSTEM, etc (and the first demo, main.cpp, should always compile).

 ===========================================
 HOW TO USE IMGUI ADDONS IN YOUR PROJECTS: